thomkenn/Twitter-ad-scaping/README.md

 And you're done.
 The main.js will check the output.csv for any changes and update your db as soon as a change occurs.
 After reading, main.js will wipe the output.csv and go back into sleep mode, waiting for changes.

-This project is still firmly in alpha, and contains several critical bugs that are more likely to occur the longer it has been running, and is dependent on phantom.js, a project that is no longer active and is not recieving updates.
-Use at your own risk.
+This project is still firmly in alpha, but its been working reliably for the past several weeks.